umairansar/Snakes-and-Ladders-/README.md

 - For first checkpoint, components 1 to 4 are expected to be completed.
 - For final checkpoint, componenets 5 to 8 are expected to be implemented.

+### Update
+- For onlinr gameplay, the players must have an account on the server for 15112.
+- Checkpoint 2 v3 is the main file for final checkpoint.
+- Checkpoint 2 v3 (duplicate v3) is for testing 2 player online gameplay.
+- To test it, I have hard-coded "mansar" and "mumar" so only send or receive play requests between these users.
+If you want to try with   other users, then the instructions to do that are in the main file (Checkpoint 2 v3).

 ##### Libraries: Tkinter, Random, Socket, OpenCV, and Numpy will be used for the development.
 More libraries will be added later as necessary.